-The Legal Examiner is the property of Claris Marketing, LLC.
+This site is the licensed property of The Legal Examiner.
 Copying, distributing or otherwise using the information contained on the site is strictly prohibited.
-By using The Legal Examiner, you agree that under no circumstances will The Legal Examiner, Claris Marketing, LLC, its affiliates, or any lawyer or law firm participating in this site be responsible for (1) any information contained on, in or omitted from the site, (2) any person’s reliance on any such information, whether or not the information is correct, current or complete, (3) the consequences of any action you or any other person takes or fails to take, whether or not based on information provided by, or as a result of, the use of the site.
-The Legal Examiner, Claris Marketing, LLC, or its affiliates also have no responsibility for (4) any person’s satisfaction with any lawyer or law firm, whether relating to the lawyer’s or law firm’s competence, diligence, or otherwise (5) the results of any advice given by, or representation from, any lawyer or law firm, or (6) the failure or refusal of any lawyer or law firm to respond to you or consult with you.
+By using The Legal Examiner, you agree that under no circumstances will The Legal Examiner, its affiliates, or any lawyer or law firm participating in this site be responsible for (1) any information contained on, in or omitted from the site, (2) any person’s reliance on any such information, whether or not the information is correct, current or complete, (3) the consequences of any action you or any other person takes or fails to take, whether or not based on information provided by, or as a result of, the use of the site.
+The Legal Examiner or its affiliates also have no responsibility for (4) any person’s satisfaction with any lawyer or law firm, whether relating to the lawyer’s or law firm’s competence, diligence, or otherwise (5) the results of any advice given by, or representation from, any lawyer or law firm, or (6) the failure or refusal of any lawyer or law firm to respond to you or consult with you.

 The Legal Examiner is the leading personal injury legal site for consumers.
 However, The Legal Examiner is neither a law firm nor a legal referral service, nor a doctor’s office.
 As such, this site should not be used as a substitute for an attorney’s advice or a medical doctor’s diagnosis.
 The Legal Examiner provides general legal, health, injury and medical information.
 However, our website does not provide specific medical or legal advice for an individual’s specific matter or concern.
 Instead, the information we provide is general in nature, and you are encouraged to speak with an attorney regarding your specific legal questions.